 About Dr. Joshua Prentice

-Dr. Joshua Prentice provides comprehensive dental services to help his patients maintain optimal oral health.
+Dr. De Graff provides comprehensive dental services to help his patients maintain optimal oral health.
 He focuses on prevention to keep the teeth and gums healthy; however, he also offers emergency services.
 If you have a toothache keeping you awake at night, don’t wait.
 Contact our office today for a same-day appointment.